Bastian26/Gaming-and-ingame-currency-shop/README.md

 # Gamejoy - GameShop and ingame currency trading platform (Angular and Spring Boot)
-On this website people can trade (buy/sell) ingame currency (Gold) and also buy Games/Keys and Boosts.
+On this website (is only hobby project - no real exsiting website) people can trade (buy/sell) ingame currency like gold and also buy Games/Keys/Boosts.

 ## Wow Main Page
 ![Gamejoy](https://github.com/Bastian26/Gaming-and-ingame-currency-shop/assets/60541600/0a91cc71-0c2d-4ae7-8e03-62fed015046c)